patweatharva/turtlebot_graph_slam/README.md

 # turtlebot_graph_slam

-This ROS package implements SLAM (Simultaneous Localization and Mapping) using Pose Graph Optimization with the help of Factor Graphs from GTSAM library for the Turtlebot2 robot.
-This package is designed in ROS noetic on ubuntu 20.04 machine.
-The package was desigen in [stonefish](https://github.com/patrykcieslak/stonefish) simulator using [Turtlebot2](https://bitbucket.org/udg_cirs/turtlebot_simulation/src/master/) Simulation Packages.
+This ROS package implements SLAM (Simultaneous Localization and Mapping) using Pose Graph Optimization with the help of Factor Graphs from GTSAM library for the Turtlebot2 robot.The package was designed in [stonefish](https://github.com/patrykcieslak/stonefish) simulator using [Turtlebot2](https://bitbucket.org/udg_cirs/turtlebot_simulation/src/master/) Simulation Packages.
+The package was tested on ROS Noetic running on Ubuntu 20.04 Machine.

 ## Overview
 Simultaneous Localization and Mapping (SLAM) is a critical challenge in robotics, where a robot concurrently builds or updates a map of an unknown environment and tracks its position within that environment.
 This work aims to implement a robust Simultaneous Localization and Mapping algorithm on a turtlebot platform using onboard sensors - 2D Lidar, Wheel Encoders, and Magnetometer compass.
 This study explores the implementation of online SLAM and full SLAM using factor graphs, specifically leveraging the Georgia Tech Smoothing and Mapping (GTSAM) library on a Turtlebot robot platform with the Robot Operating System (ROS).
 We describe the construction of the factor graph for SLAM, incorporating 2D Lidar scans and odometry data, and validate our approach through simulations and experiments in real world.
 Our study also incorporates the Closed form ICP covariance estimation method proposed in [here](https://ieeexplore.ieee.org/document/7153246).
 The Graph SLAM output, both with and without the proposed method, was recorded during real-world testing.
 Additionally, the impact of the keyframe triggering parameter was evaluated.